ropodl/VueDash/README.md

 # AppDash
-AppDash is a free to general use dashhboard
+AppDash is a free to general use dashhboard.

 ## Project setup
 ```